-Is It Worthwhile To Seek A Formal Asperger's Syndrome Diagnosis If You Think You Have It?
+Is It Worthwhile To Seek A Formal Autism Spectrum Disorder Diagnosis If You Think You Have It?

-You've always had a hard time with social situations, and now you've learned what Asperger's Syndrome is.
+You've always had a hard time with social situations, and now you've learned what Autism Spectrum Disorder* (ASD) is.
 You've been reading about it, maybe taken an online test or two, and it seems to describe you.
-You've also done enough research to know it's not something you can self-diagnose; plenty of people have some Asperger's-ish traits without meeting the full criteria for the condition.
+You've also done enough research to know it's not something you can self-diagnose; plenty of people have some autism-ish traits without meeting the full criteria for the condition.
 A diagnosis has to be made by a qualified professional.

 You also know that if you are curious about whether you have it, it's never too late to get assessed and find out.
-So the question is, if you suspect you're someone with Asperger's Syndrome, is it worth it to seek a proper diagnosis?
+So the question is, if you suspect you're someone with a more subtle version of Autism Spectrum Disorder is it worth it to seek a proper diagnosis?
 There isn't one answer that will fit everyone.
 Below are some factors to consider when trying to decide if you want to go further down the diagnosis path.

 Possible benefits of a diagnosis

-Getting confirmation that you have Asperger's won't instantly fix your social life - that will still take work and practice - but it can give you the following kinds of help:
+Getting confirmation that you're on the autism spectrum won't instantly fix your social life - that will still take work and practice - but it can give you the following kinds of help:

 Answers about why you've been struggling with social situations for so long

-Some people say they felt a huge sense of relief once they were formally diagnosed with Asperger's Syndrome.
+Some people say they felt a huge sense of relief once they were formally diagnosed with Autism Spectrum Disorder.
 They learned there was a specific neurological variation behind their lifetime of social difficulties.
-It's not that they're a weirdo who's just bad with people.
+It's not that they're a weirdo who's bad at relating to everyone.
 People may also say the diagnosis explained and tied together some of their quirks, like that they always hated the feeling of certain types of fabric on their skin.

 A sense that you have a concrete obstacle you can work around

 Before their diagnosis some people feel hopeless and like they just weren't meant to be socially successful.
-Once they learn they have Asperger's Syndrome they know what the exact problem is, what its parameters are, and that others have gone on to have good social lives while having it.
+Once they learn they have ASD they know what the exact issue is, what its parameters are, and that others have gone on to have good social lives while having it.